 When visiting the station members of the public are not allowed onto the old Platform 2 upon which stands the Old Ticket Office.
-The station itself is operational with trains passing throughout the day, so sensible care must be taken at all times to ensure one's own safety and that of others.
+The station itself is operational with fast trains passing throughout the day, so sensible care must be taken at all times to ensure one's own safety and that of others.
 Children should always be kept under adult supervision.

-All visitors to the Old Ticket Office do so at their own risk and no responsibility will be accepted by the organisers for any loss or injury howsoever caused.
+All visitors to the Old Ticket Office do so at their own risk, no responsibility will be accepted by Entikera Ltd. for any loss or injury howsoever caused.

 Free parking is available on the station forecourt, or over the line by the Railway Inn.